nodesource/distributions/README.md

 *Ubuntu is a registered trademark of Canonical Ltd.*<br>
 *Debian is a registered trademark owned by Software in the Public Interest, Inc.*<br>
 *Red Hat, CentOS and Fedora are trademarks of Red Hat, Inc.*
+*CloudLinux is a trademark of Cloud Linux, Inc*